chrisneave/FakeMinder/readme.md

 ## Running Tests

-Unit tests are written using Mocha and can be run using the standard command:

-`mocha`
+Both analysis using JSHint and the execution of unit tests are executed using the default grunt task:

+`grunt`

 Integration tests are executed using PhantomJS and CasperJS.

-1. Start FakeMinder using: `node main.js`
-2. Start the sample app using: `npm run-script run-sample`
-3. Execute the tests using: `casperjs test ./sample_target/test/*.js`
+Execute the corresponding grunt task to run them:

+`grunt int-test`

 ## Code Coverage

-Install Instanbul into your global packages using:

-`npm install instanbul -g`

-Then execute the npm script *coverage* using the following command:

-`npm run-script coverage`
+Code coverage for tests are generated using the following grunt task:

+`grunt cover`

 The results of the coverage test run will now be displayed in your default browser.